-A second offense DUI in Virginia within five years of a first offense will result in a three-year license suspension with no eligibility for a restricted license for one year as well as a twenty-day mandatory minimum incarceration period.
-A second offense within five to ten years will also result in a three-year license suspension, however, the defendant will be eligible for a restricted license in four months.
-There is a mandatory ten-day jail sentence for a second offense DUI within five to ten years of the first offense.
+A second offense DUI in Virginia within five years of a first offense will result in a three-year license suspension with no eligibility for a restricted license for one year, as well as a 20-day mandatory minimum incarceration period.
+A second offense within five to 10 years will also result in a three-year license suspension, however, the defendant will be eligible for a restricted license in four months.
+There is a mandatory 10-day jail sentence for a second offense DUI within five to 10 years of the first offense.
 An ignition interlock must be installed on the vehicle after a conviction for a second offense DUI for at least six months of the restricted license period.

-A third offense DUI in Virginia within 10 years is a Class 6 Felony in Virginia.
-The offenders driving privileges in Virginia are revoked indefinitely by the VA DMV.
+A third offense DUI in Virginia within 10 years is a Class 6 felony.
+The offender’s driving privileges in Virginia are revoked indefinitely by the VA DMV.
 To restore driving privileges, the individual must petition the court that convicted him/her.
 They are eligible for a restricted license for three years and for full restoration after five years.
 An ignition Interlock must be installed on the vehicle for at least six months of the restricted license period.
-There is a mandatory minimum jail sentence of 90 days for a third offense DUI within 10 years and a six-month mandatory minimum jail sentence for a third offense DUI within five years.
+There is a mandatory minimum jail sentence of 90 days for a third offense DUI within 10 years and a six-month mandatory minimum jail sentence for a third-offense DUI within five years.

 For drinking drivers under 21 having a BAC from 0.02 to 0.08 is a criminal offense punishable by a mandatory six-month license suspension and up to a $500 fine.
-Underage drinkers are treated the same as drinkers that have reached the age of majority when their BAC is 0.08 or greater.
+Underage drinkers are treated the same as drinkers who 21 or older when their BAC is 0.08 or greater.
 A DUI will stay on your driving record for 11 years and is a six-point offense in Virginia.